Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

   The *Edit user "username"* view is displayed.
 By default, the *Profile* tab is preselected.

 2. Click the *Groups* tab.
-  The groups the user is assigned are listed.
+  The groups to which the user is assigned are listed.

    ![Groups](../../Assets/Screenshots/Core1Platform/AdministratingCore1/UserGroups.png "[Groups]")